 Managing our 6.3 million trees, and working with neighbours who own 7 million trees next to the network, keeps the railway safe and operational, and we link up with our environmental professionals for best practice and research.

 The trees on our land include very old and rare specimens – and there are clear regional differences because of variations in habitat.
 Ash and oak are the most frequently found near the railway in England and Wales, for example, while birch and willow are most seen in Scotland.

 You can see a full breakdown of tree species found near the railway at the bottom of this page.

 Our tree census

 Leaves falling from trees onto the railway reduce trains’ grip and cause disruption to services, and a single tree can have as many as 50,000 leaves.
 This all adds up, and it’s one of the reasons we carry out vegetation management.
-Another is to prevent the danger of trees falling onto the tracks due to age, disease or in windy weather, and to make it safe for Team Orange to work lineside.
+Another is to prevent the danger of trees falling onto the tracks due to age, disease or in windy weather, and to make it safe for our staff to work.

 Older, or ‘veteran’, trees are a fixture of the railway landscape.
 Our job is to make them safe so they don’t affect the running of the railway, as sensitively as possible so that this doesn’t harm the tree.

 Many of these trees existed even before the railway.
 Some are protected by legislation.
 Veteran trees are important as deadwood habitats for rare fungi, invertebrates, lichen, birds and bats – they have a structural complexity providing many habitat niches that do not exist on younger trees.

 During an environmental assessment as part of the Green Transport Corridors Project, the Yorkshire Wildlife Trust identified a veteran willow tree on the Hull to Selby line.
 It had previously been pruned to remove branches growing towards the line, but the work was affecting its long-term health and safety.